smlx/piv-agent/docs/content/en/docs/setup.md

 {{% alert title="Note" %}}
 There is a [bug](https://dev.gnupg.org/T5555) in certain versions of GnuPG which doesn't allow ECDSA keys to be added as signing subkeys.
 This is unfortunate since signing is much more useful than decryption.
-You'll need a verion of GnuPG where that bug is fixed for this procedure to work.
+You'll need a version of GnuPG where that bug is fixed for this procedure to work.
 {{% /alert %}}

 Adding a `piv-agent` OpenPGP key as a signing subkey of an existing OpenPGP key is a convenient way to integrate a hardware security device with your existing `gpg` workflow.